CMPforOpenSSL (cmpossl)

-The purpose of this software is to provide a uniform interim CMP and HTTP client API as a standalone library that links with all current OpenSSL versions.
-The library aims at supporting all features of CMP version 3.
-The generic CMP client is based on it.
+The purpose of this software is to provide a uniform interim CMP and HTTP client API and implementation library that links with all current OpenSSL versions.

 Since version 3.0, OpenSSL includes an implementation of CMP version 2 and CRMF, as well as a lean HTTP client.
 Software that is based on earlier OpenSSL versions can make use of this library in order to use CMP and/or the HTTP client capabilities also with OpenSSL 1.x.